karldoenitz/karlooper/README.md

 # Notice
 This framework has been used on the linux version of <a href="http://www.cubebackup.com"> CubeBackup for Google Apps</a>, which is a local backup solution for Google Apps data.
-If you find bugs or know how to fix them,  please send a message to karlvorndoenitz@gmail.com,special thanks.
+If you find bugs or know how to fix them,  please send a message to karlvorndoenitz@gmail.com, special thanks.